 And while there may be plenty of customers, having stores close together may cut into profits.

-It’s important to understand what the territory rules are, if any, for new franchises.
+It’s important to understand what the territory rules are, if any, for new business licensees.

 5. The support might disappear after you are up and running.